 Rights in public lands.

 Sec.
 502 (50 U.S.C. app. § 562).
-Servicemembers cannot be deemed to have forfeited any right (including mining and mineral leasing rights) they had to use public lands of the United States prior to entering military service based on absence from the land or failure to perform required maintenance or other improvements.
+Persons in military service cannot be deemed to have forfeited any right they had to use public lands of the United States prior to entering military service based on absence from the land or failure to perform required maintenance or other improvements.
 Holders of permits and licenses who subsequently enter military service may suspend the licenses for the duration of military service plus six months, allowing the servicemember to obtain a reduction or cancellation of fees for the duration of that time.

 Desert-land entries.

 Sec.
 503 (50 U.S.C. app. § 563).
-Servicemembers with claims to desert lands prior to entering military service may not have those claims contested or cancelled (1) for failing to expend required amounts in improvements annually, (2) failing to effect the reclamation of the claim during the period of service, or (3) during hospitalization or rehabilitation due to an injury or disability incurred in the line of duty.
-The protection is in force during and for six months after he or she leaves military service or is released from hospitalization.
-To qualify for this protection, notice must be given to the appropriate land office within six months after entering military service.
+This section protects the rights of persons in military service who had claims to desert lands prior to entering military service.
+The protection lasts while the person is in military service and for six months after he or she leaves military service or is released from hospitalization because of wounds or disability suffered while in military service.
+To qualify for this protection, the servicemember must give notice of military service to the appropriate land office within six months after entering military service.

 Mining claims.

 Sec.
 504 (50 U.S.C. app. § 564).
-Certain requirements for maintaining a mining claim are suspended during the holder's period of active military service and for six months after or is released from hospitalization because of wounds or disability suffered while in the line of duty.
-During this period, the mining claim cannot be forfeited due to nonperformance of the requirements of the lease.
-To qualify for this protection, the servicemember must notify the appropriate claims office of commencement of military service within 60 days after the end of the assessment year in which the service began.
+This section suspends certain requirements for maintaining a mining claim during the holder's period of active military service and for six months after he or she leaves military service or is released from hospitalization because of wounds or disability suffered while in military service.
+During this time period, the mining claim cannot be forfeited due to nonperformance of the requirements of the lease.
+To qualify for this protection, the servicemember must notify the appropriate claims office that he or she has entered military service within 60 days after the end of the assessment year in which the person enters military service.

 Mineral permits and leases.

 Sec.
 505 (50 U.S.C. app. § 565).
 Any person who holds a permit or a lease under the federal mineral leasing laws who enters military service is allowed to suspend all operations during military service (plus six months), in which case the period of service is not counted as part of the term of the person's permit or license but the holder is not required to pay rentals or royalties during that time.
-However, to qualify for these privileges, the person has to notify the Bureau of Land Management that he or she has entered military service within six months after entering.
+However, to qualify for these privileges, the person has to notify the Bureau of Land Management that he or she has entered military service within six months after entering military service.

 Perfection or defense of rights.

 Sec.
 506 (50 U.S.C. app. § 566).
-Nothing in Title V of the SCRA prevents a person in military service from taking any action authorized by law or regulations of the Department of the Interior to assert, perfect, or protect the rights covered in those sections.
+Nothing in title V of the SCRA prevents a person in military service from taking any action authorized by law or regulations of the Department of the Interior to assert, perfect, or protect the rights covered in those sections.
 A servicemember may submit any evidence required to assert this right in the form of affidavits or notarized documents.
 Affidavits provided pursuant to this section are subject to 18 U.S.C. § 1001.

-Distribution of information concerning benefits of title.
+Distribution of information concerning benefits.

 Sec.
 507 (50 U.S.C. app. § 567).
-The Secretary concerned is responsible for providing military authorities with information about the benefits of this Title (except those pertaining to taxation) for distribution among servicemembers and shall provide application forms to be used by applicants requesting relief.
+The Secretary concerned is responsible for providing military authorities with information about the benefits of this article (except those pertaining to taxation) for distribution among servicemembers and forms to be used by applicants for these benefits.

 Land rights of servicemembers.

 Sec.
 508 (50 U.S.C. app. § 568).
-Protection of land rights under this Title are extended to servicemembers under the age of 21.
-Any residency requirements related to the establishment of a residence within a limited time will be suspended for six months after release from military service.
+This section extends the protection of land rights under this article to servicemembers under the age of 21.
+Any residency requirements related to the establishment of a residence within a limited time will be suspended for 6 months after release from military service.